clojure-liberator/liberator/tutorial/getting-started.md

 Method not allowed.
 {% endhighlight %}

-Wohoo!
+Woohoo!
 Exactly what I'd expect.
 But how did liberator determine that it must send a 405 status?
 It uses a graph of decisions which is described in the next part: [Decision graph](decision-graph.html).